ManoDaSilva/osmo-tetra-dmo-tmo/README.md

 This is a very hacky TMO implementation, based on an experimental, unsupported, DMO-appended fork of osmo-tetra library.
 It is expected to use [suo](https://github.com/tejeez/suo) as communication medium.

+At this state, this is a Tx-only base station proof of concept.
+Only the downlink is transmitted, and only a few radio models will try to transmit to it (Sepuras mainly).
+Uplink is being worked on.

 Please first refer to the [HamTETRA](https://github.com/rats-ry/HamTetra) repository, install all dependencies.
 Then clone this repository inside HamTetra: